opral/monorepo/documentation/apps/editor.md

 A plugin to read and write your translation files.
 To find the correct plugin for your project, check out the [plugin registry](/documentation/plugins/registry).

 **Recommended:**
-A plugin to enable linting feature for your translation files.
+A plugin to enable the linting feature for your translation files.
 For example, you can use the [@inlang/plugin-standard-lint-rules](https://github.com/inlang/inlang/tree/main/source-code/plugins/standard-lint-rules) plugin.

 {% QuickLinks %}